Enterprise

 }

-The following displays an example (using curl) that sends a request authenticating using JWT:
+The following displays an example (using cURL) that sends a request authenticating using JWT:

 $ curl -H "Authorization: Bearer eyJraWQiOiJqd3Qua2V5IiwidHlwIjoiSldUIiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJ1c2VyMSIsInVwbiI6ImR1a2UiLCJhdXRoX3RpbWUiOjE1ODM4MzAwMzcsImlzcyI6Im15LWF1dGgtc2VydmVyIiwiZ3JvdXBzIjpbInN0YWZmIiwiU2lnblNlcnZlci11c2VycyIsInJlbGVhc2UtbWFuYWdlcnMiLCJtYWlsdXNlcnMiXSwiZXhwIjoxNTgzODMxMDM3LCJpYXQiOjE1ODM4MzAwMzcsImp0aSI6IjQyIn0.Tzy6hoLKwmiQ4C7exBaEUVjH_TK6qiY6KUJUu2QLC-52QxJRXKdBXR1t6l2JqbhWm20o_yKcgp6d4n03AyX8IUGOVul5xY5nWP4Uyn_SfWznuANCXKIf9y8a99ucO4yTEtsrAw2Hiv88LSpia768m1epUXe8_fgoFxfZr8adtRkJ2mT5evHtFwbWtUTT2r3-okuQPvmUfhBrECVKYrBwrV3JlXgXGTjSz4j3XwFfdh516EhKXY8dSn4PMG4hmcnmLNJkz59sUOSTgpwgtp8JzqGBLqtsehJGSYVFDueIDCEbljEAXNgfIbUpT7PuE1IY8VyTm792RB_u_Dq5f03TEQ" --data "data=<document/>" https://sign.example.com/signserver/worker/XMLSigner